Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 The passage also acknowledges the presence of “inevitable technical gaps” or uncertainty in the inputs, leading to probability distributions and likelihoods of outcomes rather than firm values.

-Risk is usually defined in statistical terms; it is nothing more than a set of possible future scenarios, their likelihood, and their impact on the performance objectives should they materialize.
+Risk is usually defined in statistical terms; it is nothing more than a set of possible future scenarios, their likelihood, and their impact on the performance objectives should they materialise.

 The scepticism surrounding risk management is based on the premise that risk and uncertainty are not distinguished in risk management practices.
 This confusion manifests itself through the following (incorrect) assumptions:

-- Threats are exogenous (external to the system or organization).
+3. Threats are exogenous (external to the system or organisation).
 The truth is that they are also endogenous (from within the system, created by its complex forces).

 While some risk certainly follows a normal distribution and can be determined at the start of the project, the ones that make or break a project are probably fat-tailed, exogenous and endogenous and emerge over time.
 (History is not a gradual, incremental process but is dictated by the arrival of Black Swans).